 About this artwork

-Mrs. George Swinton epitomizes the painterly virtuosity that made John Singer Sargent one of the most favored portraitists of fashionable Europeans and Americans in the late 19th century.
-Extravagant color and brushwork were central to Sargent's success, as was his ability to present an image of his sitter that adhered to social standards.
-In Elizabeth "Elsie" Swinton's case, he accentuated her regal bearing and feminine dress.
-She was also known for her musical talents; at the time her portrait was executed, she was recognized as an amateur singer and later began performing professionally.
-Swinton's pose indicates both the poise of a performer and the countenance of a fashionable, worldly woman.
+Mrs. George Swinton epitomizes the painterly virtuosity that made John Singer Sargent one of the most fashionable portraitists in late-19th-century Europe and America.
+Extravagant color and brushwork were central to Sargent’s success, as was his ability to present a refined and appealing image of his sitter.
+In Elizabeth “Elsie” Swinton’s case, he accentuated her regal bearing and feminine dress.
+Sargent harmonized the realism of her face and body with bursts of impressionistic brushstrokes describing the shimmering, translucent fabric descending from her shoulder.
+Swinton was also known for her musical talents; at the time her portrait was executed, she was recognized as an amateur singer and later began performing professionally.

 - John Singer Sargent